Trick5t3r/python-active-tor-after-vpn-/README.md

 * Put your ssl certificat and its password in the main program
 * Put your key file and its password in the main program

-I didn't manage to find the latest version of my buildozer/kivy project so you don't have the latest buildozer.spec file which normally includes changing the loading image etc. but I attach you the last apk file that I had generated.
-Becareful if you install the apk file, if someone succeed to alterate it, it can be dangerous.
+I didn't manage to find the latest version of my buildozer/kivy project so you don't have the latest buildozer.spec file which normally includes changing the loading image etc. but I attach you some picture of the last app.